Mali War: Battle of Konna and French intervention

-On 10 January 2013, Islamist forces captured the strategic town of Konna, located 600 km from the capital, from the Malian army.
+Despite internal acknowledgment by jihadist leaders that they were too weak to expand, on 10 January 2013, emirate forces captured the strategic town of Konna, 600 km from the capital, from the Malian army.
 Later, an estimated 1,200 Islamist fighters advanced to within 20 kilometers of Mopti, a nearby Mali military garrison town.

-The following day, the French military launched Opération Serval, intervening in the conflict.
-According to analysts, the French were forced to act sooner than planned because of the importance of Sévaré military airport, located 60 km south of Konna, for further operations.
+Abd al-Aziz Habib, one of the jihadist leaders in the Emirate, later explained in an interview that the offensive had two motives: as a response against repeated abuses of the Muslims, specifically the massacre of a group of Tablighi preachers by government forces in Diabaly in September 2012; and, more plausibly, as a preemptive strike against a Malian military buildup near Azawad's borders and the looming UN intervention.

+The planned deployment of AFISMA forces was not scheduled until September, leaving a window for the Islamists to seize strategically important territory.
+Abdelmalek Droukdel referred to the planned military intervention as "France's proxy war," expressing an expectation that France would remain in the background while Mali's African neighbors carried out the bulk of the fighting, in line with the UN resolution.
+A direct French military intervention was therefore unexpected, and its launch significantly shortened the potential lifespan of the Emirate.

+The rapid offensive forced Traoré to seek help from France, which ordered the deployment of 4,000 troops and significant quantities of military equipment to Mali on 11 January as part of Operation Serval, aimed at halting the Islamist advance and launching a counteroffensive.
 The operation included the use of Gazelle helicopters from the Special forces, which stopped an Islamist column advancing to Mopti, and the use of four Mirage 2000-D jets of the Armée de l'Air operating from a base in Chad.
-12 targets were hit by the Mirages during the night between the 11th and the 12th.
-The French chief of army staff, Édouard Guillaud, announced that the Islamists had withdrawn from Konna and retreated several dozen of kilometres into the north.
+Twelve targets were hit by the Mirages overnight between the 11th and the 12th.
+The French chief of army staff, Édouard Guillaud, announced that the Islamists had withdrawn from Konna and retreated several dozen of kilometres to the north.
 The air strikes reportedly destroyed half a dozen Islamist armed pick-up trucks and a rebel command center.
 One French pilot, Lieutenant Damien Boiteux, was killed after his attack helicopter was downed by ground fire during the operation.